azagaya/laigter-docs/docs/source/Introduction/intro.rst

 Normal maps are more often used in 3D games to achieve high quality lighting with low cost.
 A 3D model is made from tiny triangles, each of one has a normal vector (unit vector perpendicular to the triangle's surface).
 So light can bounce and reflect according to that normal.
-However, to achieve hight quality results, the model should have a lot of triangles, wich increases the computational cost.
+However, to achieve high quality results, the model should have a lot of triangles, wich increases the computational cost.
 With normal maps, you can get a per-fragment normal, only needing to pass a texture with the information of the normal vector on its RGB components.
 Then, this can be used to achive a more detailed light interaction with very cheap gpu cost.

-In 2D games, this is more noticeable, as we don't even have surfaces with normal vectors to achieve lighting.
+In 2D games, this is more noticeable, as we don't even have surfaces with normal vectors to calculate lighting.
 We just have a flat sprite, so all lighting looks flat.
 Using normal maps, we can give the illusion that the sprite has some kind of volume when is lit.